What is an Employee Assistance Programme (EAP)?

 The contracting company normally pays for a number (8 to 10) of counselling sessions, after which the progress of the client will be reviewed.

-The content of the sessions is strictly confidential but the visible outcomes in terms of behaviour changes that effect work performance can be discussed with the appropriate people, usually the person’s direct superior.
+The content of the sessions is strictly confidential but the visible outcomes in terms of behaviour changes that affect work performance can be discussed with the appropriate people, usually the person’s direct superior.
 ThinkTalent also provides the necessary consultancy to set up counselling services or an employee assistance programme in your organisation.
 This includes:

 1. The formulation of an EAP (Employee Assistance Programme) policy.